shrddr/osmml/readme.md

 This is a collection of scripts to generate machine learning training images using OpenStreetMap data and satellite imagery providers.
 I tend to use [Maxar](https://github.com/osmlab/editor-layer-index/pull/655) layer because it's recent, crispy, and shot at almost vertical angle.
 At other locations results may vary.

 The training uses resnet34 architecture with fast.ai library.
+Every table below lists `error_rate` metric, which is just a percentage of incorrect predictions on the validation set.

 # Streetlamps